corysimmons/picky.json/README.md

 This project was inspired by the need for such a tool.
 Another tool that does a similar job and came first is [JSON Selector](http://jsonselector.com).

+### Interested in Helping?
+Find or file an [issue](https://github.com/corysimmons/picky.json/issues), then head on over to the [gh-pages](https://github.com/corysimmons/picky.json/tree/gh-pages) branch.